heremaps/here-android-sdk-examples/speed-limit-watcher/README.md

 ## Step 6.
 Adding logic into the Fragment

-*As the goal of this tutorial is to explore the HERE SDK's functionality, we will skip the part responsible for the UI-related implementation of `SpeedLimitFragment`.
+*As the goal of this tutorial is to explore the HERE Mobile SDK's functionality, we will skip the part responsible for the UI-related implementation of `SpeedLimitFragment`.
 However, the code is available in the repository.*

 Let's come back to the `SpeedLimitFragment` code and the body of the `onPositionUpdated` method.
 One of the params that will be passed into the method is `geoPosition`.